ahaywood/Web-Interactivity-and-Engagement/appendix/index.md

 Associative Arrays are a different type of array where the items in the array are given names instead of numbers.
 This means that instead of the first item in the array having a key of 0, it could have a key of "name" or "foo" or "location."

-You can use some information architecture to work through this in many ways, but let’s pretend we want to create a price list for grocery items.
+You can use some information architecture to work through this in many ways, but let's pretend we want to create a price list for grocery items.

 #### Step 2: Add Associative Arrays to Lesson2.php